StevensonKuo/Xantico/README.md

 (There still one line for customizing Style Sheet contents.
 I am going to skip it.)

-Then we can start to boost Bootstrap!
+Then we can start to put some colors!

 ### Create a Jumbotron for instance: